dfinity/portal/docs/developer-docs/setup/deploy-locally.md

 After you connect to the local canister execution environment you can register, build, and deploy your dapp locally.

-To deploy your first dapp locally:
+To deploy your first canister locally:

 - #### Step 1:  Check that you are still in the root directory for your project, if needed.

+It is recommended to follow the [creating your first canister](./first-canister) guide to have a simple 'Hello, world!' canister ready to deploy.

 - #### Step 2:  Ensure that `node` modules are available in your project directory, if needed, by running the following command: